EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 • Supplier’s No-Deforestation Policy and Compliance Measures:

 If the documentation fails to provide sufficient proof of compliance, the product cannot be imported into the EU.
-In such cases:
+In such cases the supplier has:

 • Options to Avoid Exclusion of Non-Compliant Smallholder Farmers: